-506.9 COLD WATER RESCUE DROWNING
+505.8 COLD WATER RESCUE DROWNING

 - 1. Apparatus shall be dispatched as per the East Hants protocols for cold water rescue drowning. - 2.
-The IC shall ensure as many cold-water rescue trained personnel as possible are in the - 3.
+The IC shall ensure as many cold-water rescue trained personnel as possible are in the crew. - 3.
 The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 4.
 On the orders of the IC, other personnel shall follow in private vehicles or remain at the hall. - 5.
 On arrival the OIC of the first unit shall transmit a sitrep to other responding units on the location and conditions of the scene, requesting additional units and personnel as required. - 6.
 The IC shall complete an initial size up to determine what method of rescue to carry out and what if any additional resources are required. - 7.
-All personnel operating on or near the water shall wear PFD's. - 8.
-Floatation devices, ice poles, or pike poles shall used to reach the victim if at all possible. - 9.
+All personnel operating on or near the water shall wear PFD's.

+- 8. Floatation devices, ice poles, or pike poles shall used to reach the victim if at all possible. - 9.
 Personnel shall only enter the water as a last resort and only personnel who are strong swimmers shall enter the water. - 10.
 Once ashore follow standard guidelines for a medical response.

-506.10 CHIMNEY FIRE
+505.9 CHIMNEY FIRE

 - 1. Apparatus shall be dispatched as per the East Hants protocols for chimney fires. - 2.
 The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 3.
 On the orders of the IC, other personnel shall follow in private vehicles or remain at the hall. - 4.
 On arrival or enroute the OIC of first unit shall transmit a sitrep to or other responding units on the size and condition of the fire, whenever information becomes available. - 5.
 If the size or condition of the fire warrants, the IC shall immediately call for more mutual aid. - 6.
 The attack engine shall be positioned no closer than 50 ft from the structure. - 7.
-Considerations for vehicle placement shall include; - Collapse zones of buildings - Power lines - Traffic - Portatank placement - Smoke and wind conditions - Hazards - Emergency Traffic Manual - 8.
-Other vehicles are to be parked as directed by the IC taken into account; - Collapse zones of buildings - Available space - Power lines - Traffic - Smoke and wind conditions - Hazards - Emergency Traffic Manual - 9.
+Considerations for vehicle placement shall include; - Collapse zones of buildings - Power lines - Traffic - Portatank placement - Smoke and wind conditions - Aerial Deployment - Hazards - Emergency Traffic Manual - 8.
+Other vehicles are to be parked as directed by the IC taken into account: - 9.
 All personnel arriving on the scene shall report to the Accountability Officer and or IC to have their tags collected and to be assigned tasks. - 10.
-The IC shall complete an initial assessment of the fire and decide upon an attack, roof or interior. - 11.
-The minimum size of the roof attack team shall be 2 SCBA trained personnel. - 12.
+The IC shall complete an initial assessment of the fire and decide upon an attack, roof, or interior. - 11.
+The minimum size of the roof attack team shall be 2 SCBA qualified personnel. - 12.
 The roof ladder or aerial shall be used to access the chimney. - 13.
 The fire shall be extinguished with the aid of; - chains - dry chemical powder - hose and snuffer - 14.
-The minimum size of an interior attack team shall be 2 fire fighters in SCBA. - 15.
-A back up team of 2 SCBA personnel shall be standing by, 2 in 2 out. - 16.
+The minimum size of an interior attack team shall be 2 SCBA qualified personnel. - 15.
+A back up team of 2 SCBA qualified personnel shall be standing by, 2 in 2 out. - 16.
 The interior team shall remove from all hearths, stoves, and chimney clean outs all ashes, embers, logs, debris, etc. in a metal bucket to the exterior of the dwelling. - 17.
 When the fire is out, the areas surrounding the chimney shall be checked for extensions on all floors inside and out. - 18.
 The appliance shall be checked for fire damage. - 19.
-A written report shall be made to the occupant on the state of damage to the structure and appliance with recommendations on use and professional inspections and or repair.
+A property release form shall be completed and explained to the occupant on the state of damage to the structure and appliance with recommendations on use and professional inspections and or repair.

-506.11 CARBON MONOXIDE ALARM (CO)
+505.10 CARBON MONOXIDE ALARM (CO)